Drew-CS/implementing-adts-template/README.md

-# Technical HW: Implementing ADTs
+# Project 5: Implementing ADTs

 In this assignment we are implementing the ADTs we've been studying so far this semester: Linked Lists, Stacks, & Queues.
 We **will not** be